FHTW-HWSE/projekt-gruppe-20-yadalufi/items/item-4.md

 # Description

-As a user I want to enter a student ID<br />
+As a user I want to enter a student (last name, first name, ID)<br />
 So that the corresponding student is assigned a seat (row-no./col.-no.)

 ## Acceptance criteria